 The usual setting is an individual with alcoholic cirrhosis who has stopped drinking for ten years, and then develops liver cancer.
 It is somewhat unusual for an actively drinking alcoholic to develop liver cancer.
 What happens is that when the drinking is stopped, the liver cells try to heal by regenerating (reproducing).
 It is during this active regeneration that a cancer-producing genetic change (mutation) can occur.
 This explains the occurrence of liver cancer after the drinking has been stopped.8

-Drinking alcohol in moderation is clearly not a risk factor for developing liver cancer.
-On the other hand, the moderate consumption of alcohol is associated with better health and greater longevity.
-That’s in comparison to either abstaining from alcohol or drinking abusively.
+Drinking alcohol in moderation is not a risk factor for liver cancer.
+On the other hand, the moderate drinking is linked with better health and longer life.
+That’s compared to either abstaining from alcohol or abusing it.

 Coffee Reduces the Risk of Liver Cirrhosis

-Cirrhosis from all causes, including Hepatitis C and some inherited diseases, causes over 27,000 deaths annually in the U.S. It also causes nearly 400,000 hospital admissions.
+Cirrhosis from all causes, including Hepatitis C and some inherited diseases, causes over 27,000 deaths annually in the US.
+And it also causes nearly 400,000 hospital admissions.

 Drinking coffee reduces the risk of alcoholic cirrhosis.
 But drinking alcohol in moderation or abstaining are better ways.